-The economy, which was hit by its steepest one-quarter downturn in history, is beginning to see signs of life.
-Gross Domestic Product (GDP) is expected to rebound in the third quarter, raising the potential that the 2020 recession could be the shortest in U.S. history.
+The US economy is beginning to rebound after a history making largest one-quarter slump.
+Gross Domestic Product (GDP) is expected to rebound in the third quarter, sparking hope that the Covid Year recession will be the shortest one the US has ever seen.

 In a statement she made to CNBC, Comcast Business CMO Eileen Diskin echoed the feelings of everyone at Sekure Merchants Solutions.
 “Small businesses are incredibly resilient and demonstrated a ton of agility during this time, having to rethink the way they do business and serve their customers...We learned that small businesses have had a lot of inertia when it comes to technology.”

 The Comcast survey highlighted some of the qualities we are humbled by and have come to respect in our working relationship with over 20,000 small business owners across the United States.

 - Optimism: 75% of small business owners polled believe that their operations will return to some semblance of normalcy within a 12 month timeframe.
 28% are even more hopeful, believing this shift back to a new normal will take 6-12 months.

 - Preparedness: 78% of respondents feel like they are prepared for the second Covid-19 wave because they re-evaluated their operations and have made adjustments to the way they do business, how and where they are serving their customers, and how they communicate and collaborate with their stakeholders.

 - Embracing the IoT like never before: The pandemic has accelerated the adoption of smart devices that allow small business owners to serve customers safely while also spending less time on employee, inventory, and multi-price management.